 1. Initial reply email template

-If you do need more time to answer a particular request, it’s best to send an initial reply email acknowledging that the customer’s message has been received.
+If you need more time to answer a particular request, it’s best to send the customer an initial reply email acknowledging that their message was received.
 Make sure to apologise for the inconvenience and promise to have an answer within a certain time frame.
-You might use the following email template to immediately respond to a support request:

 We have received your support request regarding [customer complaint] and are working to fix the issue.
-I’m very sorry for any inconvenience you’ve experienced and we’re committed to resolving it as soon as possible.
+I’m deeply sorry for any inconvenience you’ve experienced, and we’re committed to resolving it as soon as possible.
 We appreciate your patience and hope to have a solution for you by [date and time].

-In the meantime, have you had a chance to look at [resources related to issue]?
-This may help shed some more light on the situation.
+In the meantime, this [resource related to the issue] may help shed some more light on the situation.

-While some enquiries may take longer to sort out, common customer complaints can usually be addressed more quickly.
-Regardless, it’s important that the tone of your message remains apologetic, understanding and sincere.
+Make sure the tone of your message remains apologetic, understanding, and sincere.
 Try basing your message on customer service email templates that correspond to the situation.

 2. Delayed order email template

-Customers have grown accustomed to speedy deliveries.
-It can be very frustrating when an order doesn’t arrive by the promised delivery date.
-This is especially true if it’s a time sensitive item such as a gift for the holiday season.
+Customers have grown accustomed to fast shipping, so when an order doesn’t arrive by the promised delivery date, the customer might get frustrated.
+This is especially true if it’s a time-sensitive item, such as a gift for the holiday season.